 Explaining VPN software

-Is using a VPN to access geoblocked content legal or illegal in the US?
+Is using a VPN to access geoblocked content legal in the US?

 In a Northern District of California Court case (Craigslist Inc. v.
-3Taps Inc.), the court held that using a VPN to get past an IP blocking mechanism is in violation of the US Computer Fraud and Abuse Act (CFFA), but keep in mind that this does not constitute copyright legislation.
-Besides, when you sign up with a VPN provider there is a possibility that the terms and conditions of the contract would absolve the provider of all responsibility if you end up accessing geoblocked content.
+3Taps Inc.), the court held that using a VPN to get past an IP blocking mechanism is in violation of the US Computer Fraud and Abuse Act (CFFA).
+Keep in mind that this does not constitute copyright legislation.
+Besides, when you sign up with a VPN provider there is a possibility that the terms and conditions of the contract would absolve the provider of all responsibility if you end up accessing geographically restricted content.

 If you wish to access American websites when outside the country, laws of the country you’re in would apply.
 When it comes to accessing US Netflix outside the country, while it is possible using a VPN, Netflix’s official line is that doing so is in violation of its policies.

 What is the difference between a VPN service and a SmartDNS setup?

 A VPN service creates a tunnel that masks your IP address to make it appear that you are accessing the site from another location.
 Connection speed may be a bit slower with a VPN, but if you’re looking for encryption and security, VPN is the best option.

 A SmartDNS service can be used to re-route traffic required for determining your geographical location.
 It works by changing your Domain System Name so the site thinks you’re in the correct area to access their content.
 Because a SmartDNS does not encrypt date, the connection sped will be much faster.